 Noah’s Ark, Wisconsin Dells

-Noah’s Ark is the place where Burt the Conqueror on Travel Channel made his famous plunge on Scorpion’s Tail.
-A huge waterpark, Noah’s Ark has over 80 family-friendly activities to ensure summer boredom never arrives.
-You can go all out on some of the crazier rides like Black Anaconda, Quadzilla, or Black Thunder…or enjoy a few of the group rides such as Adventure River, 4-D Dive-In Theater and Congo Bongo Rapids.
+Noah’s Ark has over 80 family-friendly activities to ensure summer boredom never arrives.
+You can go all out on some of the crazier rides like Black Anaconda, Quadzilla, or Black Thunder…or enjoy a few of the group rides such as Adventure River, 4-D Dive-In Theater, and Congo Bongo Rapids.
 New this year is Surfing Safari, where you can ride learn to ride a bodyboard while thousands of gallons of water churn underneath you.
-Tickets can get pricey so be sure to find some online discounts or coupons.
+Tickets can get pricey, so find some online discounts or coupons.
 Try to arrive early and park close to the park so you can head back for a picnic and avoid all the amusement park fare.
 Healthy and cheaper!

 Splashin’ Safari, Santa Claus, Indiana

-Splashin’ Safari and Holiday World has both amusement and water rides for double the action.
-If you love coasters, be sure to ride the Mammoth, touted as the world’s longest water coaster which is 7-stories high (69 feet)–and covers more than 3 acres.
-And its a real coaster too, you ride backwards, in the dark, up and down hills and experience breath-taking drops.
-New this year is Hyena Falls, 4 new in-the-dark water slides that have names like Laughs, Chuckles and Giggles.
+Splashin’ Safari and Holiday World have both amusement and water rides for double the action.
+If you love coasters, be sure to ride the Mammoth, touted as the world’s longest water coaster, which is 7-stories high (69 feet)–and covers more than 3 acres.
+And it’s a real coaster, too, you ride backward, in the dark, up and down hills, and experience breath-taking drops.
+New this year is Hyena Falls, with 4 new in-the-dark water slides with names like Laughs, Chuckles, and Giggles.
 The highest and longest is 350 feet long…so if you’re afraid of the dark, go ahead and grab an inner tube and scream your head off!
-No food or drinks can be brought into the park but they provide free 30 SPF sunscreen and free Wi-Fi.
+No food or drinks can be brought into the park, but they provide free 30 SPF sunscreen and free Wi-Fi.
 If you have your dog along for the trip, there is an on-site kennel during park hours.

 White Water, Branson, Missouri

 One of the best places to cool off in Branson is the popular White Water waterpark.
 Feel like relaxing and floating?
 Then head to the 800-foot-long Aloha River at Hula Hula Bay or ride the waves at the half-million gallon Surf’s Up Wave Pool.
-If you’re looking for speed and heart-pumping drops then try the 7-story super slide Kalani Towers and race your friends to the bottom of Pipeline Plunge.
-When you’ve had enough of the sun and splash head over to your own private cabana with satellite TV, ceiling fan and personal locker (tip: reserve it online).
-Your kids can continue to splay and play nearby while you recharge your batteries.
-Pass on the Beach Bucks which seem convenient but can be a hassle if you don’t spend all the money.
+If you’re looking for speed and heart-pumping drops, try the 7-story super slide Kalani Towers and race your friends to the bottom of the Pipeline Plunge.
+When you’ve had enough of the sun and splash, head over to your own private cabana with satellite TV, ceiling fan, and personal locker (tip: reserve it online).
+Your kids can continue to splash and play nearby while you recharge your batteries.

 Water Country USA, Williamsburg, VA